-$$\label{eq:NotInEducation} \begin{aligned} \text{NotInEducation}{\text{Age, Gender}} \cap & [\text{Unemployed}{\text{Age, Gender}} + \text{Inactive}{\text{Age, Gender}} \\ & & \text{Population}{\text{Age, Gender}} \end{aligned}$$
+$\frac{NotInEducation{Age,Gender} \cap [Unemployed{Age,Gender} + Inactive{Age,Gender}]}{Population{Age,Gender}}$

-Where $NotInEducation{Age, Gender} \cap [Unemployed{Age, Gender} + Inactive{Age, Gender}$ is the number of 15-29 year-olds of a given gender not in education and unemployed or inactive, and PopulationAge, Gender is the total population of 15-29 year-olds of that gender.
+Where $NotInEducation{Age,Gender} \cap [Unemployed{Age,Gender} + Inactive{Age,Gender}$ is the number of young people of a given age (between 15 and 29 years old) and gender not in education and unemployed or inactive, and $Population{Age,Gender}$ is the total population of younger adults of that age and gender.

-The source for these data for most countries is the national LFS.
+The sources for these data for most countries are the national labour force surveys (LFSs).

-- Education at a Glance breaks down the NEET rate for 15-29 year-olds into four-year age bands, but the age covered may vary across publications, and could reach 35-year-olds, as the expected years in education increase. - Education status is understood in terms of education and/or training currently being received in the regular educational system, which could be during the previous four weeks (including the survey reference week) or over a shorter period.
+- Data disaggregated by educational attainment may underestimate or overestimate certain educational levels as a significant share of 15-29 year-olds are still in education and gaining a higher educational attainment level. - Education status is understood in terms of education and/or training currently being received in the regular educational system, which could be during the previous four weeks (including the survey reference week) or over a shorter period.
 Some countries may include some people who are not classified as being in formal education, but who are in training (or education) for employment or for tertiary entrance examinations.

-7.11 Equity in education: Intergenerational mobility indicators
+7.11.
+Equity in education: Intergenerational mobility indicators